-Excellent leadership and inspiring communication skills, delegation, problem solving, team building and management, composed, enthusiastic are some of the personality traits of a good project manager.
+Excellent leadership and inspiring communication skills, delegation, problem-solving, team building and management, composition, and enthusiasm are some of the personality traits of a good project manager.

 3. How can I improve my project management skills?

-Use critical thinking to prioritize tasks with a schedule, be proactive, enthusiastic and involve people, keep sharpening your project management skills preferably by undergoing some good PMP program.
+Use critical thinking to prioritize tasks with a schedule, be proactive, enthusiastic, and involve people, and keep sharpening your project management skills, preferably by undergoing some good PMP program.

 4. What are the 10 processes to sharpen your project management skills?